playingball9000/interactiveFiction/README.md

 # interactiveFiction

+## Setup
+Make sure you load the "ifScene" before you start.

 ## Rooms
 1. Rooms have exits, NPCs, and what not.
 Should be pretty self explanatory.
 1. Unlike the other things, Rooms are controlled through the Unity Inspector.